-ASSOCIATED STUDENT ORGANIZATION FEE
+ASSOCIATED STUDENT GOVERNMENT FEE

-The \$7 per semester fee provides students with ASO benefits & services.
-In addition to preferred parking, you can receive free bluebooks, scantrons, copy and fax, use computers, access the internet, win a book grant, etc. at the ASO Services Center.
-Students may waive this fee, but every student must comply with the ASO fee in one of two ways: 1) pay the fee, or, 2) submit a Surrender of Benefits form.
-If you decline all ASO benefits and choose not to pay the fee, you may pick up a Surrender of Benefits form at the Office of Student Life, Learning Resource Center 2nd floor.
-The completed form must be returned to the Business Office, NOTE: During the Summer and Winter Sessions, the fee is \$3.00.
+The \$7 per semester fee provides students with ASG benefits & services.
+In addition to preferred parking, you can receive free bluebooks, scantrons, copy and fax, use computers, access the internet, win a book grant, etc. at the ASG Services Center.
+Students may waive this fee, but every student must comply with the ASG fee in one of two ways: 1) pay the fee, or, 2) submit a Surrender of Benefits form.
+If you decline all ASG benefits and choose not to pay the fee, you may pick up a Surrender of Benefits form at the Office of Student Life & Leadership Development, Student Union room 219.
+The completed form must be returned to the Business Office.
+NOTE: During the Summer and Winter Sessions, the fee is \$3.00.
 Fees may not be refunded after the second week of classes